Dave Draper, the blond icon of the ’60s bodybuilding lifestyle, died November 30 at 79. This is his story.

 Away from stages, Draper built and sold his own furniture (that’s why he was removing timber from a pier).
 And, for the most of the ’70s, he frequently got lost in vodka and Angel dust.
 He gained sobriety in 1983.
 In the beach town of Santa Cruz, California, he owned and managed a World Gym for 15 years until 2004.
 He married his second wife, Laree.
 He never stopped training.

 Dave Draper was always shy, but his personality shined in his excellent and prolific writing in magazine columns (he was the rare champ who wrote his own), on his website, in email newsletters, and in such books as Brother Iron, Sister Steel and Iron On My Mind.
 He was the reluctant icon, the inspiration to a generation, the Jersey boy in Cali who never stopped loving the individual challenge of a barbell and the next set.
 The Blond Bomber was a true original who did it his way.
+He was a legend, and his legend lives on.
 Our condolences to his family, friends, and many fans.